Sambho Siva Sambho

 Sambho Siva Sambho is a 2010 Indian Telugu-language action drama film directed by Samuthirakani.
 It stars Ravi Teja, Allari Naresh, Siva Balaji, Priyamani, Abhinaya, and Surya Teja.
 This film is a remake of the director's 2009 film Naadodigal.
-Abhinaya reprised her role from Naadodigal and while Sasikumar plays a guest role.
+Abhinaya reprised her role from original film and while Sasikumar plays a guest role.
 The film released on 14 January 2010 to mixed responses from critics.
 Despite mixed reviews, the film performed well and was declared a box office hit.
 The film was later dubbed in Hindi as Mera Krodh in 2012.

 Plot

 Karunakar alias Karna, Malli, and Chandu are close friends, and each of them has individual goals.
 Karna is in love with his cross-cousin Muniamma, whose father wants him to get a government job first.
 Malli dreams of going to a foreign land as soon as Karna gets his passport.
 Chandu aims to set up a computer training center and is in love with Karunakar's sister Pavithra.
 The trio enjoys life, hanging out together.
 Karunakar’s friend Santosh (Surya Teja), the son of the Home Minister, is in love with his family's arch rival's daughter.
 The three friends come forward to unite these lovebirds against all odds.
 In the process, a charge sheet is filed against the trio and Karunakar loses his government job offer and his grandmother is killed by henchmen and the alliance with his love is called off by Muniamma's father after both the family's clash, Malli loses his hearing, and Chandu has his leg amputated.
 10 days later, due to ego clashes, the married lovers hate each other and walk out.
 The friends, who sacrificed and lost everything to unite these lovers now are hellbent for their blood, but in the end, instead of ending them, Karunakar lectures them and considers them already dead before the friends leave them to their own fate.